Vs. (video game): Development

 The title is a port and localized version of Fighters' Impact which was released in Japanese arcades in September 1996, retaining the game engine, most of the play mechanics, and some animations and other elements, but introducing an entirely new lineup of characters, new arenas, and a soundtrack of licensed music.

 The characters were designed by former Marvel Comics artist Kurtis Fujita.
 According to Fujita, "The main idea and theme of Vs. was to create a game which had characters that Americans could identify with, while still maintaining the visual flair of Japanese anime and manga."
 Some of the characters, such as Harold, were designed by Fujita on spec, before he knew of the street gang theme that THQ wanted for the game.
 The characters were animated using motion capture footage recorded at Polygon Magic's Tokyo studios.

 The soundtrack includes music by Razed in Black, Los Infernos, Suicide Machines, and Pigs in Space.

 Fighters' Impact

 is a 1996 fighting game from Taito, developed by Polygon Magic, on which Vs. is based on.
 It was released on PlayStation in Japan only, with Polygon Magic using it to rework it into a distinct Vs. for the American and PAL markets.

 Control is through three buttons of shift, punch and kick.
 Each fighter (excluding Yukiwo) also has three different choices of fighting styles: a main technique at which they excel and two sub-styles which could be either aikido, wrestling, boxing, karate, or else.
 This creates a wide variety of moves.

-Characters are: Shiroh, Kaede, Mark, Bernhard, Hornet, Yukiwo, Silene, Sanson, Hoihoi, Raoul, Faraha, Dr. Wiz, and Leon.
+Playable Characters: Bernhard, Hornet, Kaede, Mark, Sanson, Shiroh, Silene, Yukiwo, Faraha, Hoihoi, Raoul, Dr. Wiz, and Leon.

 Yasuhisa Watanabe composed the game's music.
 Zuntata Records released the official soundtrack CD in November 1996.